sshanks24/Utilities/BACnetPoller/README.txt

 == Installing/Using bacnet_bulk

-Copy the entire parent folder BACnetPoller to your local drive and call bacnet_bulk.exe from the console window
+Copy the entire parent folder BACnetPoller to following directory on your local drive:

+C:\LMG_Test\ruby\Utilities\

+call bacnet_bulk.exe from the console window

 == Usage